Residents on beach with dogs

 Once construction begins, how long will it take for the homes to be ready?

-Construction of Humboldt Commons is expected to take approximately 2 years, with an anticipated start in early 2027 and an opening around 2029.
-Updates on development milestones will be shared with Priority List members and Reservation Depositors throughout the process.
+Construction of Humboldt Commons is expected to take approximately 2 years, with an anticipated start in early 2027 and an opening in 2029.
+Priority List members and Reservation Depositors will receive updates on development milestones throughout the process.

 What types of homes will be available?